rimshaejaz/alkira-ui-challenge/README.md

 # Getting Started
 ## Prerequisites
 1. **Clone the Repository**
-git clone <repo-url>
+git clone repo-url

-2. **Navigate into the Project Folder** cd alkira-ui-challenge
+2. **Navigate into the Project Folder**
+cd alkira-ui-challenge

 3. **Install Dependencies**
 Make sure you have Node.js installed (v16+ recommended) and npm or yarn.
 Then, clone the repo.
 Using npm: npm install
 Using yarn: yarn install

 4. **Start the development server**
 Using npm: npm run dev
 Using yarn: yarn dev

 Open your browser and navigate to: http://localhost:3000

 5. **Open a New Terminal**
-While the server is running, open a new terminal window and navigate to the project folder again:
+While the server is running, open a new terminal window and navigate to the project folder again.

 6. **Open Cypress**
 Cypress is used to test login, MFA, and access control flows.

 npx cypress open
 Using yarn: yarn cypress open